jerrym86/EightSix-Documents/Website_Upgrade_to_Rails_8.1.md

-# Rails 6.1 to 8.1 Upgrade Checklist - Gemfile Dependencies
+# Service Updates for Upgrading From 6.1 to Rails 8.1

 This document lists all gem dependencies that require updates for the Rails 6.1 → 8.1 upgrade.